New Horizons Un-Limited Inc.

 - Hard of Hearing can mean that one has varying amounts of hearing loss, but usually not enough to be considered deaf or it is also how a person who is deaf may refer to themself.

 - Congenital factors are those that affect ones hearing before or during birth and are not necessarily genetic, but could be caused by disease such as rubella/German measles that the mother was exposed to during pregnancy.
-On the other hand, the genetic disease called Waardenburg syndrome can cause deafness.
+On the other hand, the genetic disease called Wardenburg syndrome can cause deafness.

 - Acquired factors are those that occur after birth and any time during life and also may or may not be genetic.
 For example, deafness may be a manifestation of a delayed-onset form of genetic deafness.
 Or acquired deafness may be due to damage to the ear from noise.

-Causes of deafness:
+Causes of hearing impairment or deafness:

 - Hereditary (genetic) factors